Reflection positivity and invertible topological phases: Fermionic theories with scalar internal symmetry group

 which proves the equivariance.
 We leave the other checks to the reader. \end{proof}

-\begin{remark}[] In the condensed matter literature free fermion systems are often treated nonrelativistically and so are organized by nonrelativistic symmetry groups.
-More specifically, they are organized by the subgroup~$I$ of internal vector symmetries which fix the points of \emph{space}.
-(The internal symmetry group~$K$ in our account, which starts from a relativistic theory, is the subgroup which fixes the points of \emph{spacetime}.)
+\begin{remark}[] In the condensed matter literature free fermion systems are often treated non-relativistically and so are organized by nonrelativistic symmetry groups.
+More specifically, they are organized by the subgroup~$I$ of internal vector symmetries that fix the points of \emph{space}.
+(The internal symmetry group~$K$ in our account, which starts from a relativistic theory, is the subgroup that fixes the points of \emph{spacetime}.)
 We can easily compute the group~$I_n$ in spacetime dimension~$n$ for a general group of symmetries, as in~\S\ref{sec:1}.
 Namely, let $\rho _n\:H_n\to O_n$ be a Wick-rotated symmetry group.
-Fix a splitting $\RR^n=\RR\times \RR^{n-1}$ of spacetime translations into time translations cross spatial translations.
-The subgroup $O_1\times O_{n-1}\subset O_n$ preserves that splitting, and the subgroup~$O_1\times \{\id\}\subset O_1\times O_{n-1}$ is the stabilizer of the points of space.
+Fix a splitting $\RR^n=\RR\times \RR^{n-1}$ of translations of~$\EE^n$ into Wick-rotated-time translations cross spatial translations.
+The subgroup $O_1\times O_{n-1}\subset O_n$ preserves that splitting, and $O_1\times \{\id\}\subset O_1\times O_{n-1}$ is the vector subgroup of transformations that fix space pointwise.
 So for the symmetry group~$H_n$ we define the nonrelativistic internal subgroup~$I_n$ as the pullback